 Internet2 Research Engagement Team

-Dana Brunson, Executive Director for Research Engagement
+Dana Brunson, Executive Director

-In August 2022, she completed her role as co-manager of the XSEDE Campus Engagement Program which included the Campus Champions.
-From 2019 to 2021, she served on the Trusted CI leadership team and developed and implemented the Trusted CI Fellows Program.
-Prior to joining Internet2 in January 2019, she was Assistant Vice President for Research Cyberinfrastructure, Director of the Oklahoma State University High Performance Computing Center, and co-lead of the OneOklahoma Cyberinfrastructure Initiative.
-She earned her Ph.D. in mathematics at the University of Texas at Austin and master’s and bachelor’s degrees in mathematics from OSU.
+Prior to joining Internet2 in 2019, she was Assistant VP for Research Cyberinfrastructure and Director of the Oklahoma State University High Performance Computing Center and co-lead the OneOklahoma Cyberinfrastructure Initiative.
+She earned her Ph.D. in Mathematics from the University of Texas at Austin.

 Dana Brunson is the Executive Director for Research Engagement at Internet2.